a3mc/Casper-Metrics/README.md

 Application needs a reverse proxy to be set for to ports, set it environment.ts file.
 One is used for the public front, and another for admin.
 The latter needs to be protected.

+## URLs to access the application

+Ports are specified in the environment configuration files.
+By default the prod build will open the front page on http://localhost:3000 and the admin panel on http://localhost:3004.
+Dev environment uses 3002 and 3003 ports respectively.

+It's supposed to forward these ports to external ports using NGINX (or another) reverse-proxy.
+THat's not required during testing or development.

 ## Rebuild the project

 To incrementally build the project: